 Article 51(5).
 When the TSO identifies the need to adapt the restoration plan, it shall amend its restoration plan and implement these amendments in accordance with points (c) and (d) of Article 4(2) and Articles 23 and 24.

-7.1.3 NGESO is bound by the requirements of the Electricity System Restoration Standard.
-This is part of NGESO’s Transmission Licence and requires that 60% of peak National Demand is to be restored across all System Restoration Regions within 24 hours and 100% peak National Demand is to be restored across System Restoration Regions in 5 days.
+7.1.3 NESO is bound by the requirements of the Electricity System Restoration Standard.
+This is part of NESO’s Transmission Licence and requires that 60% of peak National Demand is to be restored across all System Restoration Regions within 24 hours and 100% peak National Demand is to be restored across System Restoration Regions in 5 days.
 To achieve the objectives of the Electricity System Restoration Standard the following features have been introduced into the GB industry codes whilst also building on a number of existing requirements:-

-i) An Assurance framework has been introduced, as defined in CC/ECC7.11 of the Grid Code.
+An Assurance framework has been introduced, as defined in CC/ECC7.11 of the Grid Code.
 This requires CUSC Parties to have the ability to control assets during a System Restoration period for up to 72 hours whilst also having the ability to restart once site supplies are restored.
-This also requires Network Operators in coordination with Transmission Licensees and NGESO to have the capability to enable 60% of the National Demand to be switched into service within 24 hours on the assumption that Local Joint Restoration Plans, Distribution Restoration Zone Plans and the procedures of Grid Code OC9 have been successfully discharged.
+This also requires Network Operators in coordination with Transmission Licensees and NESO to have the capability to enable 60% of the National Demand to be switched into service within 24 hours on the assumption that Local Joint Restoration Plans, Distribution Restoration Zone Plans and the procedures of Grid Code OC9 have been successfully discharged.

-ii) The requirements for Critical Tools and Facilities defined in CC/ECC.7.10 have also been reinforced to include minimum requirements for the option to include a Distribution Restoration Zone Control System to meet the requirements of a Relevant Electrical Standard, the requirements for Users to have 72 hours mains independence, for all systems to be Cyber Secure to the Security of Network and Information System (NIS) Regulations and to ensure all data and SCADA systems are sufficiently robust to be capable of handling the large volumes of data that can arise during a System Restoration.
+The requirements for Critical Tools and Facilities defined in CC/ECC.7.10 have also been reinforced to include minimum requirements for the option to include a Distribution Restoration Zone Control System to meet the requirements of a Relevant Electrical Standard, the requirements for Users to have 72 hours mains independence, for all systems to be Cyber Secure to the Security of Network and Information System (NIS) Regulations and to ensure all data and SCADA systems are sufficiently robust to be capable of handling the large volumes of data that can arise during a System Restoration.